ECHO staff provide dynamic, proactive leadership that engages policy makers and the community to end homelessness.

 Niki Paul joined the ECHO team in January 2014 bringing over 8 years of programmatic and administrative experience in homeless services.
 Prior to coming to ECHO, Niki worked as the Program Coordinator for the Philadelphia Alliance for Supportive Services for Veteran Families in Philadelphia, PA where she focused on coordinating strategic community resources and forging critical community partnerships with the effort to end homelessness for Veterans and their family members.
 Niki is thrilled to join the ECHO team and is dedicated to ending homelessness Austin, TX.

 Casey came to ECHO in August of 2014 as a Coordinated Assessment Implementation Specialist.
 Since then, she has joined the Operations Department as CoC Coordinator.
-Casey is an alumnus of the University of Texas at Austin and has enjoyed six years in the non-profit sector.
+Casey is an alumnus of the University of Texas at Austin and has enjoyed seven years in the non-profit sector.
 Past agencies include Sacred Heart Catholic Church, The Settlement Home for Children, and Front Steps (Austin Resource Center for the Homeless).
 Outside of work, Casey spearheads an advocacy project, Humanize Me, hoping to raise awareness for homeless issues and change the public’s perception of the homeless community.
-Additionally, Casey enjoys photography, horror films, and baking.
+Additionally, Casey enjoys spending time outdoors, horror films, and baking.

 Mariana Salazar joined ECHO in May 2015.
 She has over 13 years of experience working with non-profits, local governments and state and federal agencies in the areas of housing and community development.